-The Company accounts for stock based compensation awards granted to the employees of FIDAC and its affiliates in accordance with GAAP guidance for compensation to non-employees.
-GAAP requires the Company to measure the fair value of the equity instrument using the stock prices and other measurement assumptions as of the earlier of either the date at which a performance commitment by the counterparty is reached or the date at which the counterparty's performance is complete.
+The Company accounts for stock based compensation awards granted to the employees of FIDAC and its affiliates in accordance with ASC 505-50Equity-BasedPayments to Non-Employees.
+Accounting principles generally accepted in the United States of America ("GAAP") requires the Company to measure the fair value of the equity instrument using the stock prices and other measurement assumptions as of the earlier of either the date at which a performance commitment by the counterparty is reached or the date at which the counterparty's performance is complete.
 Compensation expense related to the grants of stock and stock options is recognized over the vesting period of such grants based on the fair value of the stock on the vesting date.